Reamuji/toConstMove-SPWN/README.md

 >Recomended for range with size 32 and above
 if you only need to implement it in a small range, to_const is better.

-Idk about other os, but in windows, you can just copy the ToConstMove folder and paste it in inside the libraries folder which located together with "spwn.exe" file,
+Idk about other os, but in windows, you can just copy the ToConstMove folder and paste it in inside the libraries folder which located at ```C:\Program Files\spwn\libraries```.  then you could import it with only adding ```import ToConstMove``` in your code
-or you could just add it as a module.

 ## Limitation